CoulsonZhang/Travel_bot/nlu.md

 - find me a table for [7](num_people) people
 - Can I get a table for [four](num_people:4) at the place which server [greek](cuisine) food?

+##intent:search_hotel
+- I'm looking for a hotel
+- I want some information about hotels
+- I'd like to find a hotel for my vacation
+- I'm looking got a hotel to stay
+- uh I want to reserve a room for [3](num_people) for short travel
+- find me a place to stay
+- give me a location to rest
+- show me a good hotel to sleep
+- book me a hotel to live with
+- can you please recommand me a good hotel to live
+- offer me a good hotel to spend the night
+- I need a room for stay
+- Can I get a room for tonight
+- Can I have a hotel room for tomorrow
+- Looking for a hotel to spend night

+## intent:ask_function
+- what can you do
+- what can you do for me
+- what's your function
+- what's your ability
+- how can you help me
+- what I can expect
+- what i can expect from you
+- ability?
+- what's your functionality
+- what's your rule
+- why you exist
+- your ability
+- why are you here
+- ability of you
+- your function
+- your ability

 ## intent:affirm
 - yeah a cheap restaurant serving international food
 - correct